mylokaye/AI-Email-Review/README.md

 Ideal for those who are time poor and want to benchmark their work with a  structured, conistent review of assets.

+(The prompt is too long to use in a normal chat, so creating in a Project or Agent is neccesary.)
 ---

 ## 📌 What It Does